Thoughtless

-"Thoughtless" is a song written by American nu metal band Korn for their fifth studio album, Untouchables.
-"Thoughtless" was released as the album's second single on July 15, 2002.
-The single charted at 11 on the US Alternative chart, and at 37 on the UK main chart.
+"Thoughtless" is a song by American nu metal band Korn.
+It was released as the second single from the band's fifth studio album, Untouchables (2002).
+The single peaked at No. 6, No. 8 and No. 11 on Billboards Mainstream Rock, Bubbling Under Hot 100 and Modern Rock Tracks charts, respectively, as well as at No. 37 on the UK singles chart.

 Live performances

 This song was introduced to fans during a live show at the Hammerstein Ballroom, in New York City on June 10, 2002, which celebrated the release of Untouchables.
 This performance appears on the DVD release entitled Live.
 "Thoughtless" has been played during the Untouchables promotional tour, in 2002, but it was scrapped from the band's setlist one year later.
 It eventually returned in 2006 on the See You on the Other Side World Tour as a part of a medley.
 The full song was played at the 2006 Family Values Tour and the Escape from the Studio Tour.
 It has most recently been performed as part of their Korn: Monumental live stream.